 As you continue shading your model horse and adding layers of color, a good reference picture helps a lot to get the color just right.
 This is a picture of a red chestnut colored horse.
 Notice how the coppery color of his coat is really a mix of many different colors, and the sunlight creates areas of highlights and shadow.
 Many shades mix together to form the light chestnut color.
 Nature never uses one color; colors are always a blend of many colors together.

-About.com wishes to thank artist...
-Kollean Gouyton for sharing her photos of a work in progress and explaining the detailed shading technique she uses.
+Thank You to artist Kollean Gouyton... for sharing her photos of a work in progress and explaining the detailed shading technique she uses.